Eleazar Wheelock: Career

-Wheelock was installed as the pastor of the Second Congregational Church of Lebanon, Connecticut, in February 1735 and served as their minister for 34 years.
+Wheelock was installed as the pastor of the Second Congregational Church of Lebanon Crank, Connecticut (now Columbia, Connecticut), in February 1735 and served as their minister for 34 years.
 Wheelock also acted as an itinerant preacher during the Great Awakening, a religious revival that had begun to sweep the Connecticut River Valley around the time of his graduation from Yale.
 He was one of its greatest proponents in the state, serving as the "chief intelligencer of revival news".

 In addition, Wheelock was deeply concerned about Native Americans in New England, whose numbers had declined rapidly due to disease, warfare and social disruption, including continued encroachment on their lands by colonists.

 Wheelock "was a long-time slave owner".

 Christian missionary

 In 1743, Wheelock took in a student named Samson Occom, a Mohegan who knew English and had converted to Christianity in his childhood.
 He taught Occom for four years; the youth was a ready student, learning to read and write in Hebrew as well as deeply studying theology.
 After preaching for several years to the Pequot people in Montauk on eastern Long Island, Occom was ordained in Suffolk County, New York, as a Presbyterian minister.
 He returned to Connecticut to preach to the Mohegan and later organized Christian Indians as the Brothertown Indians.

-Wheelock's success in preparing Occom for the ministry encouraged him to found a school in Lebanon, Connecticut, for Native Americans.
+Wheelock's success in preparing Occom for the ministry encouraged him to found a school in Columbia, Connecticut, for Native Americans.
 He planned to teach the boys in both secular and Christian subjects, so they could return to their native culture as missionaries.
 The girls would learn "housewifery" and English skills including reading and writing.
-Charitable contributions from New England and England supported the Moor's Charity School, which was located on Lebanon's town green.
+Charitable contributions from New England and England supported the Moor's Charity School, which was located on Columbia's town green.
 Some students became homesick or even ill and died; few became missionaries.